 Logistics & Processing

-Ore from the Guajes open pit is trucked directly to a crusher located near our Processing Plant.
-Ore from the El Limón open pit is crushed and then transported to our Processing Plant using an innovative conveyor system called RopeCon, a Doppelmayr product.
+Ore from the El Limón open pit is crushed and then transported to our processing plant using an innovative conveyor system called RopeCon, a Doppelmayr product.
 The primary reason to employ RopeCon was to reduce the safety risk of driving loaded ore trucks down steep slopes.
-Another major benefit is that the RopeCon produces almost 70% of the energy it consumes.
-In fact, in 2019, the RopeCon generated 24,270 kilowatts (kW) for its own operation, limiting stress on the local energy grid and limiting our carbon footprint by reducing energy consumption.
+Another major benefit is that the RopeCon produces more than 60% of the energy it consumes, and with this investment, we save approximately 5,520 in tonnes of CO2e emissions annually.

-Ore from our mining operations is then treated in our centralized Processing Plant, which utilizes carbon-in-pulp milling technology with an associated cyanide leach to produce gold doré.
+Ore from our mining operations is then treated in our centralized processing plant, which utilizes carbon-in-pulp milling technology with an associated cyanide leach to produce gold doré.
+The processing plant treats approximately 13,000 tpd of ore, of which a majority of ore processed is from the open pits.

-A SART plant (sufidization, acidification, recycling and thickening) was commissioned in 2018 to remove soluble copper from the leach circuit.
-The SART plant reduces consumption of our two most costly reagents (cyanide and metabisulfite) by 20-30%, or approximately $10M/year.
-It also decreases the cyanide content of our tailings by about 5x and produces a saleable by-product with revenues that more than offset the plant’s operating costs ($5.5M OPEX vs $6.9M revenue).1
+A SART plant (sulfidization, acidification, recycling, and thickening) was commissioned in 2018 to remove soluble copper from the leach circuit.
+The SART plant reduces consumption of our two most costly reagents (cyanide and metabisulfite) by 20-30%.

 Tailings Management

 For any mining operation, tailings management is a key environmental focus.
-ELG discharges no water to the natural environment and uses industry best practice with respect to tailings management.
+ELG discharges no water to the natural environment and uses industry best practices with respect to tailings management.

 The Global Industry Standard on Tailings Management (GISTM), a global best-practice standard for the safe and effective management of tailings, was published in August 2020 by ICMM, the United Nations Environment Program (UNEP) and Principles for Responsible Investment (PRI).
-In 2022, our Board of Directors supported Management's recommendation to formally adopt the GISTM, and achieve full conformance within the prescribed timeframe.
+In 2022, our Board of Directors supported Management's recommendation to formally adopt the GISTM and achieve full conformance over time.

 At our ELG Complex, we designed and constructed a filtered tailings storage facility (FTSF), which is one of the largest globally and one we believe to be best-in-class in the mining industry.
 As such, Torex has taken considerable care and expense to mitigate the potential for a tailings failure to negatively impact the surrounding environment, including the adjacent Balsas River and Presa Caracol reservoir.

 Mitigating the risk to these waterways started with the design of a tailings storage facility to contain the material.
-In order to reduce the amount of water within the tailings, we filter our tailings in a process which reduces the moisture content to 17%.
+In order to reduce the amount of water within the tailings, we filter our tailings in a process which reduces the moisture content to approximately 17%.
+The remaining water is collected and sent back to the processing facilities for re-use.
 This conserves water, eliminates the need for tailing embankments and essentially eliminates the risk of dam failure.

 Tailings are conveyed and stacked within the storage facility.
 A buttress of rock on the downstream side of the storage facility adds additional stability and safety.
 We have internal technical teams dedicated to monitoring the area daily, and their work is audited by external experts who inspect the site twice a year in both the wet and dry seasons.
 The facility is also inspected annually by an independent, third-party consultant.